Cheryl Holdridge: Personal life

-Her second husband was Albert James "Jim" Skarda.
-They married in 1974.
+Her second husband was Albert James "Jim" Skarda, whom she married in 1974.
 He ran a car rental service in Aspen.
+Skarda was indicted for being the ringleader in an international drug smuggling operation.
+According to a sealed indictment, Skarda put up $100,000 in 1983 to begin importing thousands of pounds of marijuana from Colombia to the United States.
+Holdridge pledged their Aspen home to pay for his $500,000 bond.
 They divorced in 1988.
 She maintained a second home in Aspen and lived there for six months out of the year from the late 1960s to the mid-1990s.

 Her third husband, Manning J. Post (1918–2000), a prominent California Democratic Party fundraiser and controller, was 26 years her senior.
+Post had a used car business before becoming a TV and film producer.
+Post was then treasurer for the California presidential campaigns of John F. Kennedy and Lyndon B. Johnson and headed the inaugural campaign committee for Jimmy Carter.
+Post would then go on to be a fundraiser for the political campaigns of Jesse Unruh and Joel Wachs.
 He died at the age of 82.